sathwikshetty33/agentic-rag/README.md

-# Feedback Management System 🎯
+# Agentic RAG System 🎯

 A sophisticated feedback analysis platform built with Python and Django, leveraging AI-powered insights to transform raw feedback data into actionable intelligence.